-Unit Assessments: Each team is required to administer a Unit Assessment at the conclusion of each unit or at natural breaks in the unit (about every 3-4 weeks).
-Units may be combined as needed and will be determined by each campus.
-Students in special programs must have individual plans followed.
-Assessments are to be no more than 10-15 questions (may include an Extended Constructed Response) and should reflect the standards.
+• Unit Assessments: Each team is required to administer a Unit Assessment at the conclusion of each unit or at natural breaks in the unit (about every 3-4 weeks).
+STAAR/EOC-tested subjects are to be entered into DMAC.
+Questions are to be no more than 15-20 questions, an essay, or one class period long and should reflect to the best of their ability the balance of the STAAR/EOC Blueprint.
 Unit Assessment data should align with the data revealed through the district assessment process and, ultimately, the STAAR.
 When that is not the case, the team re-evaluates the questions on the Unit Assessment to ensure alignment with the TEKS.

-• District Developed: Distinct Assessments (DAs) and Mock Assessments are administered during a window of time established by the district.
+District Developed: Distinct Assessments (DAs) and Mock Assessments are administered during a window of time established by the district.
 Both provide a more summative view of what students have mastered up to the date of the test.
 Students in special programs may only have STAAR allowable accommodations.
 They are also used to guide teachers on which skills students will need more work on in the next grading period.
 Ultimately, District Assessments help measure the effectiveness of the curriculum document and Tier I instruction.
 They are also predictive of STAAR performance.